In those days there was no king in Israel: every man did that which was right in his own eyes. Judges 21:25

 This verse precedes the book of Ruth, which opens with the introduction of a man who did exactly what the last part of this verse describes.
 Elimilech clearly decided that God was not King in his home or his heart.
 (Read Ruth 1) He had no earthly king and he certainly did not trust the Lord to be his king.
 He did whatever he saw fit.
 What Elimilech felt like doing, he did.
+Yet, it not only affected him but his entire family.

 This sounds so familiar, especially in our day.
 Take a moment to think of how often we have done the same and consider the many people around us who continue to do just that - rule their own lives.
 Only chaos follows that kind of monarchy.
 Instead of living with God as our King, we continue to do what is right in our own eyes, and ignore His guidelines.